 Miles 7-8 The downhill is probably the hardest part of the course.
 Enjoy the pull of gravity, but you’ll want to be careful of running too fast - don’t brake yourself, but don’t overstride too much, either.
 Like with the Tucson Marathon, too much too fast will blow out your quads, so be smart on the downhill section.

 Miles 9-10 Once you’re off the hill, the half-mile stretch heading east on Congress is pretty easy.
 Please stay inside the cones on the south lane of Congress.
 You’ll turn south on Grande and stay on the right side of the road all the way down to the bike path entrance just north of 22nd/Starr Pass Blvd.
 You may be tempted to pick up the pace on this stretch, but it’s probably better to be patient here as you run in the morning sunshine below Sentinel Peak.
-When you enter the Santa Cruz River Path at Grande (just north of Starr Pass Blvd), you'll have a water station, a medical tent, and an ambulance at the dirt lot.
+When you enter the Santa Cruz River Path at Grande (just north of Starr Pass Blvd), you'll have a water station, live music, and an ambulance at the dirt lot.
 At this point you should be in a nice rhythm.